Kurento/kurento/source/glossary.rst

               RTP: A Transport Protocol for Real-Time Applications

    Same-origin policy
        The "same-origin policy" is a web application security model.
-The policy permits scripts running on pages originating from the same domain to access each other´s :term:`DOM` with no specific restrictions, but prevents access to :term:`DOM` on different domains.
+The policy permits scripts running on pages originating from the same domain to access each other's :term:`DOM` with no specific restrictions, but prevents access to :term:`DOM` on different domains.

        .. seealso::
           :wikipedia:`Same-origin policy`